phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 pub mod bump;
 ```

-Now we can create the base type in a `src/allocator/bump.rs` file, which looks like this:
+The content of the submodule lives in a new `src/allocator/bump.rs` file, which we create with the following content:

 ```rust
 // in src/allocator/bump.rs